kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/01_props_as_types.lean.md

 ```

-## Logical Connectives And Their Meanings
+## The Axioms Behind The Logical Connectives

 Ok, so we've represented two propositions as types, each with
 three values.
 We will consider each such value as a "proof" of